 At a glance, the Pixelbook looks like a successor to the Chromebook Pixel.
 It has a premium entry price of $1,000 and boasts a thin, tight build that values portability over performance.
 That’s reflected in its decision to use Core M series processors, which are not as powerful as “standard” Core i5 and i7 models.

 Unlike its predecessor, however, the Pixelbook rewards touch.
 It’s not only touch-capable, but has a familiar 2-in-1 form factor with a 360-degree hinge.
 An available active stylus allows digital inking.
-There’s Android app support, too, a feature we first saw in last year’s Samsung Chromebook Pro, and has spread to many Chromebooks since.
+There’s Android app support, too, a feature we first saw in last year’s Samsung Chromebook Pro that has spread to many Chromebooks since.

 That sounds great on paper, but $1,000 is still a lot of money.
 The Chromebook Pixel never formed a convincing argument for why a premium laptop should run Chrome OS instead of Windows or MacOS.
 Can the Pixel change our mind?